Fleet, Cargo, Trucking and Transportation Insurance

 If you work in the transportation industry you will need transportation and business insurance coverage that protects your vehicles and cargo.
 Your coverage should also give you the flexibility to be compatible with your profession and lifestyle.

-No matter if you drive a long-haul truck with cargo across North America or if you drive a limousine and are just transporting people from one place in town to another, you need insurance coverage that addresses your needs.
+No matter if you drive a long-haul truck with cargo across North America or if you drive a limousine and are just transporting people from Vancouver to Abbotsford in British Columbia, you need insurance coverage that addresses your needs.
 You will also need an insurance broker with the required experience and access to commercial insurance companies to give you the best advice and coverage.
 The types of vehicles that need this specialized insurance coverage are:

 Transportation Insurance is a broad term and can include many different types of coverage, including: